tuturto/hy-files/doc/source/intro.rst

 finished.
 Sometimes it refers to concepts that will be covered later in detail, but I have tried to keep that in minimum.

+Source code for this book is publicly available at `GitHub <https://github.com/tuturto/hy-files>`_, where anyone can view it and offer their feedback or even contributions.

 .. [#f1] Lisp is a whole family of languages, originating from the 1950s.
          Modern variants include such languages as Clojure, LFE and Racket.